-Study Entrepreneurship & Business Innovation and become an academically trained entrepreneur or business innovator: ready to start your own business or to become a change maker within an existing organization.
+Study Entrepreneurship and Business Innovation and become an academically trained entrepreneur or business innovator: ready to start your own business or to become a change maker within an existing organization.

 Successful engaging in entrepreneurship and business innovation revolves about mindset, knowledge and skills.
 The program is designed to nurture that mindset, to acquire that knowledge, and to develop these skills.
 Enrolling requires you to be curious, critical and ready to be pushed out of your comfort zone.
 For example when actively reaching out to entrepreneurs and investors for one of the many assignments that you will have throughout the program.

 Video: short overview of this Bachelor's program (02:51)

 - 00:09 In this Bachelor